 - Beneficiary visa– for relatives of visa holders

 - Expertise visa– for professionals

-All of our Colombia visa articles were updated in early 2019 to ensure they are up-to-date and were updated again in early 2020.
+All of our Colombia visa articles were updated in 2020 to ensure they are up-to-date and are being updated again in 2021.
 In addition, all visa articles on this website will be kept up-to-date as new details are disclosed.

 The Bottom Line: Colombian Visa Process Changes – Due to Quarantine and Coronavirus

 The coronavirus crisis and Colombia’s response including closing borders, banning international flights and a national Colombia quarantine have made things difficult for tourists visiting Colombia and for some foreigners wanting to obtain visas to stay longer.